renatosviana/agentic-kafka-reference-architecture/kafka-avro-genai-streaming-poc/README.md

 - Docker and Docker Compose installed.
 - Java 21.
 - Node.js (for the React UI).
-- Valid configuration for the GenAI client (e.g., OpenAI API key) set via environment variables or `application.yml` (do not commit secrets).
+- Valid configuration for the GenAI client (i.e., OpenAI API key) set via environment variables or `application.yml` (do not commit secrets).

 ## Running the Stack